 Resurrection Dreaming

-Another disconnect in the dream and I am alone.
+Another disconnect in the dream, and I am alone.
 In a tiny apartment back in the city.
 Not sure why or how I ended up there, but I was waiting for Eddie to arrive with a van full of gas and our kids.
 I was so horribly afraid.
 I could hear all sorts of commotion down on the darkened streets and running through the interior halls of the complex.
 Sirens.
 Yelling.
 Gunshots.
 The apartment was deserted.
-The heavy, thickness of a possibility that death waited outside the door for me loomed.
+The heavy thickness of the possibility that death waited outside the door for me loomed.

 I sat on the brown leather couch just waiting for who knows what.
 There was a knock at the door.
 I opened it to find a very large man and an older companion standing there trying to peep inside.
 I flung the door open wide, and said with a boldness that even surprised me, "None of this stuff is mine except the clothes I have on and my purse.
 You can have either, but please don't take anything else."
 They laughed in my face, but left.
 I closed the door, locked it back, and sat on the couch Trembling.
 Crying.
 Paralyzed by fear.
 Wanting desperately to be reunited with my family.